 - A4 sized two ring binder is required for keeping notes and handouts from teachers.
 Some dividers are necessary to section the binder per subject.

-- A mother tongue dictionary for students who do not have English as a first language.
+- A first language dictionary for students who do not have English as a first language.

 - Reliable Internet connection and printer: Increasingly, students’ work in electronic media formats.
-Therefore, it is vital that students have safe, secure and reliable access to web-based resources at home, including the school’s Virtual Learning Environment (VLE).
+Therefore, it is vital that students have safe, secure and reliable access to web-based resources at home, including the school’s Schoology environment.
 Having a printer will also allow them, where necessary, to submit paper copies of electronic assignments in a timely manner.

 - Clothing: Middle School students do not need to change their shoes at school, but should be responsible for making sure their shoes are clean when entering buildings.
 Students go outside for morning and lunch break as often as possible.
 It is important that they are dressed appropriately for the weather conditions.
 Being suitably dressed allows students to enjoy being outside.